mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 Climate change has increased the number and intensity of natural disasters worldwide, including across Europe.
 Among them, floods are particularly brutal.
 I had firsthand experience when my hometown flooded overnight, destroying houses and cars.
 Seeing it up close made the problem feel a lot less abstract.

 The good news is that technology has come a long way, and researchers are now working hard to build better tools for flood detection, which could help warn people and coordinate humanitarian aid during future flood events.
 Recently, I have been reading a few papers to understand how these systems work.
-But reading is not enough, so I decided to implement these papers ideas.
+But reading is not enough, so I decided to implement the ideas from these papers.

-In this post I will use the [BlessemFlood21](https://arxiv.org/abs/2407.05007) dataset for flood detection (semantic segmentation).
-I note that the authors of the paper do not provide code so I will code everything from scratch and some of the decisions I will make might be different from the authors of these papers.
+In this post, I will use the [BlessemFlood21](https://arxiv.org/abs/2407.05007) dataset for flood detection (semantic segmentation).
+The authors of the paper do not provide any code, so I will implement everything from scratch.
+Some of the decisions I make may differ from those made by the authors.
+All the code for this blog post can be found [here](https://github.com/mariohevia/flood_detection_aug).

 ### Setting Up the Environment

-The first thing we need to do is install the libraries that we will use.
+The first thing we need to do is install the libraries we will be using.
 As always, I recommend creating a new environment first and installing everything inside it.
-Use the following commands to install the packages:
+Use the following commands to install the required packages:

 ```bash
 uv venv envFloodDetect